Chapter 2: Variables & Data Types

 The string type may be a little confusing, but its actually a collection of characters (a.k.a. a string of characters)

-We can use this to store text of any length - from your favorite quote to an 8 page essay, the string type can hold it.
+We can use this to store text - from your favorite quote to an 8 page essay, the string type can hold it.
+Strings are heap allocated, meaning we can store large amounts of characters.

 "This is a string of text.
 We can add emojis 😼, special characters !#@$^#, and even other languages 你好."

-Lastly there's the list type, an infinitely grow-able "storage container" of items.
+Lastly there's the list type, a dynamic storage container of items.
 The list type can hold every other type, multiples of it, and even itself.
+Lists are heap allocated, allowing you to grow lists to massive amounts of items.

 [1, 2, 3, 4, 5]